cherrid/GetandCleanDataProject/codebook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The tidy data represents average measurements of different variables for 1 - 30 test subjects, performing 1-6 activities (e.g. "WALKING", "LAYING")
+The tidy data represents average measurements of different variables for 1 - 30 test subjects, performing 6 different activities (e.g. "WALKING", "LAYING")

 ### Background
 For the full background on how the data was collected and measured, see the README.txt and features_info.txt